 Protect your privacy

 AKA “keep your IP address to yourself.”
-IP address, functionally your home address on the internet, gets attached to every move you make online.
-As such, whoever keeps records of what users are connecting to their website or service can start building a profile of that person’s behaviors.
+Your IP address, in essence, is your home address on the internet and gets attached to every move you make online.
+As such, whoever keeps records of who connects to their website or service can start building a profile of that person’s behaviors.

 -